Portfolio Manager Nick Schommer explores the transformation taking place in energy as utilities invest for the future.

 Chart: staying focused on value

-Source: Chart shows the Utility PE premium/discount to the S&P 500 in different US Treasury 10-year yield environments.
+Source: Chart shows the Utility price to earnings (PE) valuation premium/discount to the S&P 500 in different US Treasury 10-year yield environments.
 Goldman Sachs Global Investment Research, as at 18 October 2019.
 Price-to-Earnings (PE) Ratio measures share price compared to earnings per share for a stock or stocks in a portfolio.
 Past performance is not a guide to future performance.

 While we think the investment environment will remain supportive for the sector, it is also important to look at the fundamentals of individual companies that may benefit.
 Utilities have had a strong run in recent years, profiting from low capital costs and increased investor demand in a low-rate environment.
 On both a relative and absolute valuation basis, utilities are trading at elevated levels relative to historical averages.
 However, if the current low-rate environment persists or rates move lower, valuations will look more attractive.

-As seen in the chart above, utilities’ PEs have traded at a premium to the broader equity market in low-rate environments.
-Conversely, as rates rise, utilities tend to trade at a multiple discount to the market.
+As seen in the chart above, utilities’ valuations, based on price to earnings, have traded at a premium to the broader equity market in low-rate environments.
+Conversely, as interest rates rise, utilities tend to trade at a multiple discount to the market.
 We also believe that some of the rerating in the sector is a result of higher expected growth going forward.